kitab-project-org/kitab-project-org.github.io/_posts/2020-06-22-Algorithmic-Reading-of-Shiʿi-Hadith-Collections--Direct-Borrowing-and-Common-Sources.md

 - null
 - null
 glossary:
+- def: the given name of a person
+  term: ism
 - def: A computer algorithm used to detect text reuse in the OpenITI Corpus.
   term: passim
 - def: The units into which OpenITI's texts are automatically divided for computational analysis (primarily for passim), typically 300 words in length (about the length of a book page).
   term: milestone
-- def: the given name of a person
-  term: Ism
 header:
   caption: Gentile Bellini - Scribe, 1479-1481 (Image courtesy of [Isabella Stewart
     Gardner Museum](https://www.gardnermuseum.org/experience/collection/10755), Boston)